ADHD & Autism Testing

 Abbreviated psychodiagnostic assessment option for ADHD & psychological testing only:

-The psychodiagnostic assessment** is used to help determine if you are living with Attention Deficit Hyperactivity Disorder and psychological/ mood disorders.
+The psychodiagnostic assessment** is used to help determine if you are living with Attention Deficit Hyperactivity Disorder and any psychological/ mood disorders.
 This psychodiagnostic testing will help you know your diagnosis and give recommendations for next steps.
-Included are a clinical interview, diagnostic inventories, and objective assessment of the following domains: intelligence, attention & concentration, and executive functioning.
+Included are a clinical interview, diagnostic inventories, and objective assessment of intelligence and attention & concentration, as well as with an evaluation of the domains sensitive to ADHD problems: working memory, processing speed, and executive functioning.

 **This option is not suitable if report/scores are needed to document the need for accommodations